Alec-Schneider/FinancialHealthDatabase/README.md

  	* How much interest am I paying on my debt every year?

 Folder and File Description:
-- data/: fake data created to be inserted into the database for testing purposes
+- data/: fake data created to be inserted into the database for testing purposes.
+Microsoft Excel is required to view.
 - images/: screenshots and plots taken for presentation purposes
-- SQLScripts/: SQL code used to create the database, insert the data, and add Views, Functions, etc.,
+- SQLScripts/: SQL code used to create the database, insert the data, and add Views, Functions, etc., These files will require Microsoft SQL Server to be used.
-- templates:/: html code for the Flask website
+- templates:/: html code for the Flask website.
+Requires a text editor to view and Flask to run.
-- app.py: Python script used to run Flask website
+- app.py: Python script used to run Flask website.
+Require Python and Flask library.
-- database_analysis.ipynb: Jupyter notebook for analysis
+- database_analysis.ipynb: Jupyter notebook for analysis.
+Requires Python and Jupyter installed.
-- analysis_script.py: Connect to SQL database via SQLalchemy, query database, and answer User questions
+- analysis_script.py: Connect to SQL database via SQLalchemy, query database, and answer User questions.
+Require Python and SQLalchemy library.